DataDog/dd-trace-py/docs/contributing.rst

 Web frameworks
 ++++++++++++++
-Web frameworks centre around web requests and hence so does the tracing.

 A web framework integration must do the following if possible:

     - Trace the duration of the request.
     - Report HTTP status codes.